 In September 2005, FHC announced that it had completed development of FC2, its second generation female condom.
-FC2 has the same physical design, specifications, safety and efficacy profile as FC.
+FC2 has basically the same physical design, specifications, safety and efficacy profile as FC.
 Manufactured from a nitrile polymer, FC2 can be produced more economically than the first generation product.
 FC2 has received the CE Mark which allows the Company to market FC2 throughout the European Union ("EU").
 In August 2006, the Company was notified by the World Health Organization (WHO) that after a stringent technical review process regarding design, product characteristics, quality control and manufacturing technology, FC2 is in principle being manufactured to at least the same standard as the polyurethane female condom, FC.
-In addition, the design and physical characteristics of FC2, supported by the clinical data, suggest that FC and FC2 are functionally equivalent, when used correctly.
+In addition, the design and physical characteristics of FC2, supported by the clinical data, suggest that FC and FC2 are functionally equivalent, when used correctly and consistently.
 Based on this assessment, WHO has stated that FC2 is acceptable for bulk procurement by UN agencies subject to the standard quality assurance measures being applied prior to procurement.
-The Company has initiated discussions with the FDA regarding submission of its PMA supplement for FC2.
-The FDA has laid out a process of meetings and review which is now on-going.
+The Company has initiated discussions with the FDA regarding the path to approved and expects to submit a PMA before the end of calendar 2007.
+FC2 has also been approved and received the CE mark from the European Union and has been approved by regulatory authorities in India and Brazil.